Cake Decorating Timeline – When should I decorate my cake?

 If you look at the cakes above in the college, you will see that they are all similar (not same) in size. mostly single tier cakes.
 But each one will use a different timeline.

 - The simple ruffles cake (tutorial) took me two hours from start to finish – because buttercream cakes don’t necessarily need a lot of settling time.

 - The second Princess cake is also a buttercream cake but the bottom tier does need a bit of resting time, and you need more work with stacking as well as piping.
 So while it is a buttercream cake it still needs more caution compared to the first ruffles cake.

-- The third floral cake (tutorial) looks very simple but is actually more easier than the second.
-Why ? because the buttercream flowers can be made a head of time.
+- The third floral cake (tutorial) looks very simple but is actually easier than the second.
+Why ? because the buttercream flowers can be made ahead of time.
 So you can make this cake from start to finish or in small parts.

 The Top fondant cakes for example